MinaHany/minahany.github.io/_posts/2017-11-11-irenaus-perfection-of-creation.md

 these things are of later date, so are they infantile; so are they unaccustomed to, and unexercised in, perfect discipline.
-For as it certainly is in the power of a mother to give strong food to her infant, [but she does not do so], as the child is not yet able to receive more substantial nourishment; so also it was possible for God Himself to have made man perfect from the first, but man could not receive this [perfection], being as yet an infant.
+For as it certainly is in the power of a mother to give strong food to her infant, [but she does not do so], as the child is not yet able to receive more substantial nourishment; so also it was possible for God Himself to have made man perfect from the first, but man could not receive this, being as yet an infant.
 And for this cause our Lord in these last times, when He had summed up all things into Himself, came to us, not as He might have come, but as we were capable of beholding Him.
 He might easily have come to us in His immortal glory, but in that case we could never have endured the greatness of the glory;